-Students who wish to withdraw from a course during the semester must submit a request in writing to the Chief Academic Officer.
-The Chief Academic Officer may grant permission to withdraw from courses at his/her discretion based on the situation and the student's academic performance.
+Students who wish to withdraw from a course during the semester must submit a request in writing to the CAO.
+The CAO may grant permission to withdraw from courses at his/her discretion based upon the situation and the student's academic performance.
 Students will not be allowed to withdraw from a course beyond the first day of the Mid Term exams published in the academic calendar every year.
 Students will not be allowed to withdraw from a particular course more than once during their enrollment with TAUCOM.